Zaremba Transitivity: Computation and Provisional All-Prime Strategy

 Together with our other findings, this gives a comprehensive picture:

-- No local obstructions (transitivity argument for all primes — this page, not yet peer-reviewed)
+- No local obstructions found through (all-prime argument provisional — this page, not yet peer-reviewed)

-- Uniform spectral gap (property () confirmed: for 1,214 square-free moduli — spectral gaps)
+- Uniform spectral gap (property () not claimed, but finite-level spectral gap observed for 1,214 square-free moduli — spectral gaps)

 The remaining gap: making the error terms in the Bourgain-Kontorovich circle method effective to obtain an explicit .
 The Cayley diameter bound constrains the maximum CF length needed modulo any prime, which feeds directly into the minor arc estimates.